On the list version of a conjecture of Erd\H{o}s and Neumann-Lara: Introduction

 \begin{corollary} For every graph $G$, $\dicho(G) \geq (\tfrac{1}{3}-o(1))\log_2\cho(G)$. \end{corollary} \begin{proof} Assume that $\chi_{\ell}(G)=k$.
 Then $G$ has a subgraph $H$ with minimum degree at least $k-1$.
 If not, let $G'$ be a minimal subgraph of $G$ with $\chi_{\ell}(G')=k$ and let $v$ be a vertex of $G'$ of degree at most $k-2$.
 Then, for every $(k-1)$-list assignment $L$ of $G'$, a proper $L$-colouring of $G'$ can be found by extending a proper $L|_{V(G')\setminus\{v\}}$-colouring of $G'-v$ to $v$.
 Thus $\chi_{\ell}(G')\leq k-1$, a contradiction.
 By Theorem~\ref{thm:main}, $\vec\chi_{\ell}(G)\geq\vec\chi_{\ell}(H)\geq(\tfrac{1}{3}-o(1))\log_2(k-1)=(\tfrac{1}{3}-o(1))\log_2 \chi_{\ell}(G)$. \end{proof}

 Determining the best possible $f$ for Conjecture~\ref{conj:ENL_list} remains open.
 For all we know, even $\dicho(G)=\Omega\left(\cho(G)/\ln\cho(G)\right)$ could hold in general, similarly to what happens with the fractional dichromatic number and the inverse of the acyclicity ratio~\cite{moharFMS4,puigTHESIS}.
+This is linked to an older, analogous problem concerning improper colourings~\cite{Kang13}.

 In view of Theorem~\ref{thm:main}, a natural question is whether every digraph $D$ with high minimum in-degree $\delta^-(D)$ and minimum out-degree $\delta^+(D)$ has large dichoosability.
 It turns out that this is not the case, as shown by the following construction due to Rambaud {\it et al.}\footnote{The construction was obtained by Rambaud, during discussions with Aboulker, Havet, Lochet, Lopes and Picasarri-Arrieta.}~\cite{perso_rambaud}.
 A \emph{tournament} is an orientation of a complete graph.